kiyro7/kiyro7/README.md

 ### Hi there 👋

-This is under construction, there will be notifiable information about person owning this account, in terms of work, etc, one day...
+This README is under construction, one day there will be information about person owning this account, in terms of code, work, etc...

 <blockquote>